dardai/PCG/README.md

-## PCG
+## SCL-BT

-Implementation of PCG, A Joint Framework of Graph Collaborative Filtering for Bug Triaging
+Implementation of SCL-BT, a Structural Contrastive Learning-based Bug Triaging framework.

 ### Main File Contents

 - `/bug_Augmentation/preprocess.py` includes text cleaning, tokenization and parts for bug report preprocessing.
 - `/bug_Augmentation/augment_main.py` implement prototype clustering-based augmentation.
-- `pcg.py` is the joint model of GCF backbone and semantic CL module
+- `SCL-BT.py` is the joint model of GCF backbone and SSL module
-- `main.py` is the training and validating progresses for PCG.
+- `main.py` is the training and validating progresses for SCL-BT.

 ### How to use